irshad017/SayHi/README.md

 - **Enhanced UI**:
   - Stylish forms and buttons with animations for improved user experience.

-- **Weather UI Component**:
-  - Fetches and displays weather data in an appealing format.

 ## 🚀 Deployment

 - **Backend**: Deployed on **SQLPrisma Avion** database, utilizing **Hono** for the routing framework and **Prisma** for database management.